LERCAutomation/DataExtractor-UserGuide/preface/preface.rst

 Acknowledgements
 ================

-Many thanks are due to all the LRCs in the south-east of England and their staff who have, and continue to, fund and contribute to the Data Searches tool.
+Many thanks are due to all the LERCs in the south-east of England and their staff who have, and continue to, fund and contribute to the Data Extractor tool.
 It takes many developers, testers and users to build a truly useful tool (especially users who care enough to test new releases, report bugs and discuss feature requests).

 .. raw:: latex